Configuration Files

 Managing your configurations

 Once uploaded, each config appears in a list below the form.
-For each entry, you see:
+For each entry you see:

 • Config Name (bold) — The label you gave it

-• Filename (subtitle) — The original filename
+• Filename (subtitle) — The stored filename

 Best practices